carlos-crempe/starcitizen-hangar-scheduler/README.md

 ### Editing a Shard
 1. Click the **"Edit"** button next to the shard in the table.
-2. Modify the shard name or state using the input and selector.
+2. Modify the state using the selector.
-3. Save the changes.

 ### Removing a Shard
 - Click the **"Remove"** button next to the shard in the table.